robmisasi/eslint-plugin-headers/README.md

 # eslint-plugin-headers

-Rules for checking and automatically inserting file headers.
+A plugin for checking, inserting, and formatting file headers.

+Useful for enforcing and updating copyright notices while preserving pragma expressions in leading content blocks.

 ## Installation